msprev/panzer/doc/README.md

     style: Notes

 This would select the `Notes` style.
-    This style should be defined in panzer's `defaults.md` file or inside your document itself using the YAML syntax below.
+    This style should be defined in panzer's `styles.md` file or inside your document itself using the YAML syntax below.
+    If a document lacks a `style` field, panzer is equivalent to pandoc.

 panzer can be used as a lightweight alternative to makefiles, or in conjunction with makefiles.